-While the oldest preserved specimen seems to be an Acetabularia (Algae, Dasycladaceae) prepared on blue glass in 1845, ahead of an exhibition, the current spirit collection is organised around two core collections gathered together mainly between 1950 and 1975: Roger HEIM’s Mushrooms (various origins, a wide range of nomenclatural types, including the famous Mexican hallucinogenic mushrooms) and René CAPURON’s Collection of Forest Angiosperms from Madagascar (a fundamental part of Madagascar’s Flora).
+While the oldest preserved specimen seems to be an Acetabularia (Algae, Dasycladaceae) prepared on blue glass in 1845, ahead of an exhibition, the current spirit collection is organised around two core collections gathered mainly between 1950 and 1975: Roger Heim’s Mushrooms (various origins, a wide range of nomenclatural types, including the famous Mexican hallucinogenic mushrooms) and René Capuron’s collection of forest Angiosperms from Madagascar (a fundamental part of the Flora of Madagascar).

-The specimens are mainly of tropical origin, particularly French Guiana, the Antilles, West Africa, etc. Some of the collection series are specialised, like the New Caledonian Gymnosperms and the Malagasy Kalanchoe, cultivated in the greenhouses of St Jean–Cap–Ferrat and fixed in the early 1950s.
-On the other hand, the "Algae" section contains some mixed collections, with samples collected on dragging trips (Calypso expedition in 1956, Algae from the Azores collected by F. ARDRÉ, etc.).
-Likewise, the Orchids can be grouped together by lots.
+The specimens are mainly of tropical origin, particularly French Guiana, the Antilles, West Africa.
+Some of the collection series are specialised, like the New Caledonian Gymnosperms and the Malagasy Kalanchoe, cultivated in the greenhouses of St Jean–Cap–Ferrat and fixed in the early 1950s.
+On the other hand, the "Algae" section contains some mixed collections, with samples collected on dragging trips (Calypso expedition in 1956, Algae from the Azores collected by F. Ardré, etc.).
+Likewise, the orchids can be grouped together by lots.